Medicare is health insurance for Americans age 65 and older. Individuals living with specific disabilities may be eligible before 65.

 Homebound enrollees may be eligible to receive in-home care.

 Serving as a caregiver is a life-changing responsibility.
-You can expect a learning curve for care and services available to the person in your care.
+You can expect to experience a learning curve while you’re getting used to the care and services available to the person in your care.
 This overview can help shorten the curve and get you up to speed on the basics.

 Medicare Parts A and B serve as the foundation for coverage, known as Original Medicare.